Skip to Content, Navigation, or Footer.

 IU Media School faculty publishes open letter condemning university response to protests

-BLOOMINGTON, Ind.
-(IUSTV News) — IU Media School faculty emailed a letter Sunday to IU President Pamela Whitten, Provost Rahul Shrivastav and Faculty President Colin Johnson, condemning the way the administration has handled ongoing protests in Dunn Meadow.
+BLOOMINGTON, Ind. — IU Media School faculty emailed a letter Sunday to IU President Pamela Whitten, Provost Rahul Shrivastav and Faculty President Colin Johnson, condemning the way the administration has handled ongoing protests in Dunn Meadow.

 The protests largely support Palestine in the continuing war in Gaza and call for the university to divest from companies and organizations they say are aiding war efforts.
 Protesters also are demanding support on both a university and national scale for a ceasefire in the conflict.